awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-new-item-USER_PERSONALIZATION.md

 1. Choose **Create campaign**\.

 1. On the campaign details page, when the campaign status is **Active**, you can use the campaign to get recommendations and record impressions\.
 For more information, see [Step 4: Get Recommendations](getting-started-console.md#getting-started-console-get-recommendations) in "Getting Started\."

+    Amazon Personalize automatically updates your latest solution version every two hours to include new data\.
+Your campaign automatically uses the updated solution version\.
+For more information see [Automatic Updates](#automatic-updates)\.

+   To manually update the campaign, you first create and train a new solution version using the console or the [CreateSolutionVersion](API_CreateSolutionVersion.md) operation, with `trainingMode` set to `update`\.
+You then manually update the campaign on the **Campaign** page of the console or by using the [UpdateCampaign](API_UpdateCampaign.md) operation\.
+**Note**
+ Amazon Personalize doesn't automatically update solution versions you created before November 17, 2020\.

-## Training with the User\-Personalization Recipe \( SDK\)<a name="training-user-personalization-recipe"></a>
+## Training with the User\-Personalization Recipe \(Python SDK\)<a name="training-user-personalization-recipe"></a>

 When you have created a dataset group and uploaded your dataset\(s\) with impressions data, you can train a solution with the User\-Personalization recipe\.
-Optionally include [CREATION\_TIMESTAMP](creation-timestamp-data.md) data in your dataset so Amazon Personalize can more accurately calculate the age of an item and identify cold start items\.
+Optionally include [CREATION\_TIMESTAMP](items-datasets.md#creation-timestamp-data) data in your dataset so Amazon Personalize can more accurately calculate the age of an item and identify cold start items\.
 For more information on creating dataset groups and uploading training data see [Datasets and Schemas](how-it-works-dataset-schema.md)\.

 **To train a solution with the User\-Personalization recipe using the AWS SDK**